 Cooling Ingredients: Forsythia Fruit Gardenia Fruit Honeysuckle Flowers Rhubard Root

-Let’s look at a few products I picked up from the store.
+Let’s look at a couple products I picked up from the store.

 If someone has all HOT signs (the ones listed under the cooling herbs), I would not recommend this product.
-This would be a good one for someone who has some of the red, hot signs, but overall feels cold.
+This tea would be a good one for someone who has some of the red, hot signs, but overall feels cold or has a weak digestive system.
 It’s also a good tea for the beginning weeks of spring, when we are still experiencing some cold weather.